antarktikali/f90x-serial-documentation/f90x-serial-documentation.md

 these cameras to be one of the first "smart" cameras, if nowadays we use the word "smart" for devices that let you change the settings from a smart phone.

-The interface allows setting some additonal settings that are normally not possible to set from the camera such as:
+The interface allows setting some additional settings that are normally not possible to set from the camera such as:
 - Enabling the beeper on F90X
 - Bracketing and sequence shooting (without the MF-26 back)